EnzoRg/EnzoRg/README.md

 ### Hi, I'm Enzo 👋

+I'm an Electronic Engineer with experience in the aerospace industry and SAR image processing.
+Currently, I'm exploring new applications of Edge AI in Deep Learning, Computer Vision, and Large Language Models (LLMs).

-Here you can keep up with my most relevant projects 😉
+Here you can follow some of my most relevant projects 😉

 <!--
 * 🌱 I’m currently learning machine learning applications